-ACTIVITY 2: DRAFT NATIONAL LOSS REDUCTION ACTION PLAN
+ACTIVITY 6: REPORT ON INPUTS FOR A FINAL DRAFT NATIONAL LOSS REDUCTION ACTION PLAN i.

-i.
 Background analysis and collection of relevant and available date on water resources, water supply systems and operators that enabled the preparation of a draft NLRAP.
 This includes a stakeholder analysis, collection of data and information including data derived from installed measuring devices and realtime measurements of the quantity of abstracted water, water balance sheets and an assessment of water losses utilizing an Infrastructure Leakage Index according to IWA methodology.

 ii.
-Review of existing water losses reduction plans/documents/reports in Croatia, and international best practice examples in the preparation of water losses reduction plans (with focus on EU countries).
+Review of existing water losses reduction plans/documents/reports in Croatia, and international best practice examples in the preparation of water losses reduction plans.